bingli8899/BEM780_NGS_tutorials/README.md

 ```
 The third argument specifies the output directory.
 This above code will generate a $ROOT/example/human_cleaned directory and stores all the results, including the cleaned reads and the statistics from quality control.

-Now, in the output directory $ROOT/example/human_cleaned, there are three output directories. $ROOT/example/human_cleaned/cleaned contain the cleaned reads trimmed from fastp. $ROOT/example/human_cleaned/fastqc and $ROOT/example/human_cleaned/multiqc stored the results of quality control files.
+Now, in the output directory $ROOT/example/human_cleaned, there are three output directories. $ROOT/example/human_cleaned/cleaned contain the cleaned reads trimmed from fastp. $ROOT/example/human_cleaned/fastqc and $ROOT/example/human_cleaned/multiqc stores the results of quality control files.

 It is highly recommended to check the *.html results from  $ROOT/human_results/fastqc and $ROOT/human_results/multiqc.
 Details about how to check the results from fastqc and multiqc are attached here: https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.html.